 The SWPP team consists of representatives from each Stakeholder, Port security and safety personnel, the Deputy Port Director, the Port's representative, and ADEC.
-Four storm water team meetings were held in 2019 and were well attended; meeting minutes are included in Appendix D.
+Four storm water team meetings were held in 2020 (either in person or virtually due to COVID-19 protocols) and were well attended; meeting minutes are included in Appendix D.